-Well, after fifteen years of school reform that’s exactly where we find ourselves as a nation today.
+WELL, AFTER FIFTEEN YEARS of school reform that’s where we find ourselves, as a nation, today.

 You may not recall, but the push to “fix” U.S. education began in earnest in 2001, in large part due to test results from countries round the world.
 These results came from a test that had not existed before 2000: the Program for International Student Assessment (PISA) test.
 In the spring of that year, 15-year-olds from 32 nations, mostly first-world countries, took the test for the first time.
-U.S. students finished 15th in reading, with an average score of 504.
-In math we finished 18th with an average score of 493.
-In science, America’s teens came in 14th with a score of 499.
+U.S. students finished fifteenth in reading, with an average score of 504.
+In math we finished eighteenth with an average score of 493.
+In science, America’s teens were fourteenth with a score of 499.

-Reporters took a quick glance at results and wrote fevered stories about how the United States was falling behind!
-Talking heads on cable news saw the scores and decided it might make compelling viewing to blame teachers for everything that was wrong.
+Reporters took a quick glance at results and wrote fevered stories about how the United States was doomed!
+Talking heads on cable news saw the scores and decided it might make compelling viewing to blame teachers for everything that had gone wrong.
 School reformers, safely ensconced in think tanks far from the educational front lines, studied and analyzed and promised—if we would only listen to them—that they knew exactly how to get those PISA scores up!
-Finally, politicians decided they must get involved.
+Finally, politicians decided they had to be involved.
 Congress passed the No Child Left Behind Act in 2001.